Non-Candidate for Degree

 The Center for Japanese Studies offers limited opportunity to take a limited number of graduate level courses on Japan as a non-degree student.
 You must apply and be admitted to the Center as a Non-Candidate for Degree (NCFD) student.
 NCFD is generally limited to one term only.
 In special circumstances, NCFD status may be extended to a second term with Center approval.

-If you are interested in taking graduate courses as a Non-Candidate for Degree student, please contact the CJS Academic Services Coordinator at email@example.com to discuss your circumstances and to receive application instructions.
+If you are interested in taking graduate courses as a Non-Candidate for Degree student, please contact CJS at email@example.com to discuss your circumstances and to receive application instructions.
 Please note: applicants who already have an undergraduate degree and are interested in enrolling in Japanese language courses at the University of Michigan as a non-degree student should apply to the Office of Undergraduate Admissions to be a LSA Non-Degree student, since all Japanese language courses are listed at the undergraduate level.

 Non-Candidate for Degree students are not eligible for funding from the Center for Japanese Studies.